tensorwerk/hangar-py/docs/concepts.md

 of a particular format, for each instance/sample recorded in the dataset.*

-> **For Example**
->
+!!! example

-> a Hospital will typically have a *Dataset* containing all of the CT
-> scans performed over some period of time.
-A single CT scan is an
-> instance, a single sample; however, once many are grouped together
-> they form a *Dataset*.
-To expand on this simple view we realize that
-> each CT scan consists of hundreds of pieces of information:
+    A Hospital will typically have a *Dataset* containing all of the CT scans performed over some period of time.
+A single CT scan is an instance, a single sample; however, once many are grouped together they form a *Dataset*.
+To expand on this simple view we realize that each CT scan consists of hundreds of pieces of information:

->
-> > -   Some large `numeric array` (the image data).
+    - Some large `numeric array` (the image data).
-> > -   Some smaller `numeric tuples` (describing image spacing,
-> >     dimension scale, capture time, machine parameters, etc).
+    - Some smaller `numeric tuples` (describing image spacing, dimension scale, capture time, machine parameters, etc).
-> > -   Many pieces of `string` data (the patient name, doctor name,
-> >     scan type, results found, etc).
+    - Many pieces of `string` data (the patient name, doctor name, scan type, results found, etc).

-When thinking about the group of CT scans in aggregate, we realize that though a single scan contains many disparate pieces of information stuck together, when thinking about the aggregation of every scan in the group, most of (if not all) of the same information fields are duplicated within each samples.
+    When thinking about the group of CT scans in aggregate (as described in the example above), we realize that though a single scan contains many disparate pieces of information stuck together, when thinking about the aggregation of every scan in the group, most of (if not all) of the same information fields are duplicated within each samples.

     *A single scan is a bunch of disparate information stuck together, many of those put together makes a Dataset, but looking down from the top, we identify pattern of common fields across all items.
 We call these groupings of similar typed information:* **Columns**.

 ### Abstraction 2: What Makes up a Column?